-- a) Notice to the Department.
-The lead abatement contractor shall notify the Department at least 7 calendar days prior to the commencement of any lead abatement or lead mitigation project of a regulated facility. - 1) Notifications and changes to the notification shall be submitted on a form provided by the Department and shall be complete and accurate; - 2) The notification shall reflect a start date that corresponds with the beginning of abatement setup and an end date that corresponds with the
+a) Notice to the Department.
+The lead abatement contractor shall notify the Department at least 7 calendar days prior to the commencement of any lead abatement or lead mitigation project of a regulated facility.

-- achievement of clearance.
-The lead abatement contractor shall submit any changes to the notification to the Department at least one day prior to the changes taking place; - The calendar days shall be counted starting with the day the notice is received by the Department.
+- 1) Notifications and changes to the notification shall be submitted on a form provided by the Department and shall be complete and accurate; - 2) The notification shall reflect a start date that corresponds with the beginning of abatement setup and an end date that corresponds with the achievement of clearance.
+The lead abatement contractor shall submit any changes to the notification to the Department at least one day prior to the changes taking place; - 3) The calendar days shall be counted starting with the day the notice is received by the Department.
 The date received will be based on the postmarked date if mailed and/or the facsimile receipt date.
 The lead abatement contractor may start work on the eighth calendar day; - In the event that a project is delayed for any reason, a notification shall be submitted to the Department stating so.
-The notification shall be updated every 7 days until the project begins again.
-If the notification dates expire before the job re-commences, a new 7-day notification shall be submitted to the Department in accordance with subsections (a)(1)-(3).

-b) Notice to Occupants

-- 1) The owner or its agent of any tenant-occupied regulated facility shall give notice to the occupants at least 7 calendar days, but not more than 30 calendar days, before a lead abatement contractor may commence a lead abatement or lead mitigation project.
-The owner of the building in which the lead abatement or lead mitigation project is to take place shall notify all residents of: - A) The area that is to be abated or mitigated; - B) The date on which abatement or mitigation is to commence; - C) The name and telephone number for the licensed lead abatement contractor; - D) The occupants' obligations under this Section to remove personal items from the proposed work area; and - E) The owner of a dwelling unit or residential building who has received a mitigation notice under Section 9 of the Act shall post notices in common areas of the building specifying the identified lead hazards.
-The posted notice, drafted by the Department and sent to the property owner with the notification of lead hazards, shall indicate the following: - i) that a unit or units in the building have been found to have lead hazards:
+The notification shall be updated every seven days until the project begins again.
+If the notification dates expire before the job re-commences, a new seven-day notification shall be submitted to the Department in accordance with Subsection 845.250(a)(1)-(3) above. - b) Notice to Occupants.
+The owner or its agent of any tenant-occupied regulated facility shall give notice to the occupants at least seven calendar days, but not more than 30 calendar days, before a lead abatement contractor may commence a lead abatement or lead mitigation project.
+The owner of the building in which the lead abatement or lead mitigation project is to take place shall notify all residents of: - 1) The area that is to be abated or mitigated; - 2) The date on which abatement or mitigation is to commence; - 3) The name and telephone number for the licensed lead abatement contractor; and - 4) The occupants' obligations under this Section to remove personal items from the proposed work area.